-The best options for Nintendo Switch Controllers
+Game on with these awesome controllers for your Nintendo Switch

-To get a better grip on your favorite Nintendo Switch games, you really have to have a good controller.
-There are dozens of options to choose from and they all have different advantages.
-We've compiled a list to help you choose the best of the best for your needs whether you want something wired or wireless.
+To get a better grip on your favorite Nintendo Switch games, you really need to have one of the best Nintendo Switch controllers.
+There are dozens of options to choose from, and they all have different advantages.
+The best of these, featuring beautiful designs and a familiar, comfortable feel, is the PowerA Enhanced Wireless Controller.
+We've compiled a list to help you choose the best Nintendo Switch controllers for your needs, however, you want to play.

-Best Overall: Nintendo Switch Pro Controller
+Best overall: Nintendo Switch Pro Controller

-This officially licensed controller is the accessory of choice for many serious gamers.
-It has a built-in battery allowing you to play wirelessly for roughly 40 hours before needing another charge.
-This is the longest battery life of any controller we saw.
-And yes, it also comes with a USB charging cable and charger.
-When plugged in, it takes roughly 6 hours for the controller to reach full power.
-If you charge it between uses you'll likely never run out of juice.
+The Pro Controller is Nintendo's option for the Switch and it is the controller of choice for many reasons.
+Perhaps most importantly, it has a perfect weight and feels great in your hand.
+It also offers NFC scanning, so you can use your favorite amiibo while playing with this controller.
+Plus, that D-Pad gives you excellent control during high-stress moments, whether you're playing a platformer or a retro 2D game.

-The textured handholds fit beautifully into your hands allowing better control during intense gameplay.
-This controller has motion controls, something you definitely want when playing Fortnite or The Legend of Zelda: Breath of the Wild.
-It also has built-in Amiibo functionality, so you can use your favorite figures while playing.
-The HD rumble ability adds to your gaming session by reacting to in-game events.
+As we've noted in our Nintendo Switch Pro Controller review, it offers many other features as well.
+One of the other top features players will enjoy is that the motion controls can be used as they would be in handheld mode.
+It also has HD rumble to bring you into the game.
+The Pro Controller is rechargeable with an included USB-C to USB-A cable, which means the charging speed is quick.
+Unfortunately, like many controllers, it doesn't offer a headphone jack.

 Pros:

-- Amiibo functionality
+- Amiibo compatible

 - HD rumble